NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ---
 layout: post
-title: NLog 4.0 release candidate is online.
+title: NLog 4.0 release candidate is online
 ---

-The release candidate of NLog 4.0 has been released.
+The release candidate of NLog 4.0 has is online.
 More than 100 issues are closed in GitHub.
 The release candidate can be downloaded from NuGet.

-This release contains the following features:
+This release contains the following features and changes:

 ##Zipped file archives